bradleyramos/dataviz-A3/readme.md

-# Dataviz A3
+# Dataviz A3: Interactive Visualization

 Submission from Bradley Ramos and Nicolas Hammer for CS 396: Data Visualization in Winter 2021.

 ## Installation

-For expansive stock selection, we are interacting with the [Yahoo Finance API](https://blog.api.rakuten.net/api-tutorial-yahoo-finance/), which requires the [npm unirest package.](https://www.npmjs.com/package/unirest).
+For expansive stock selection, we are interacting with the [Yahoo Finance API](https://blog.api.rakuten.net/api-tutorial-yahoo-finance/), which requires the [npm unirest package](https://www.npmjs.com/package/unirest).
 For setup, enter the root directory and run:

 ```bash
 npm install unirest